Elan456/viking-village-builder/README.md

 python -m pip install -r requirements.txt
 ```

-This should install pygame and e-pyquadtree.
+This should install pygame and fastquadtree

-> e-pyquadtree is a quadtree data structure package written by me, check it out on GitHub: https://github.com/Elan456/pyquadtree
+> fastquadtree is a quadtree data structure package written by me, check it out on GitHub: https://github.com/Elan456/fastquadtree

 ### 3. Running the game